COVID: Review the latest FCDO Travel Advice before travelling to or from Fiji

 The three main islands of Fiji are Vanuatu, Fiji and Efate.
 Vanuatu Island is the largest of the main islands and is known for its beautiful sandy beaches.
 Fiji Island is better known as the gateway to Efate, home to a large collection of stunning white sandy beaches and the resort town of Fiji Villamartin.
 It also boasts of its picturesque white sand beach and some of the world's best surfing beaches.
 Fiji Travel Guide will help you locate the most attractive places to visit on each island.

-Up to date information for vaccinations before you travel to Fiji are available from the NHS website
+Up to date information for vaccinations before you travel to Fiji are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Fiji read the Foreign & Commonwealth Office latest information for Fiji.

 Overall, the best time to visit Fiji is from late October to early November when the cost of getting and staying here has not yet reached its peak.
 During this period, the weather is dry, settled and warm and the beaches and resorts are far less crowded as school is still in.